heikowesterburg/heikowesterburg.github.io/content/en/event/ship-of-tolerance/index.md

 ---
 title: SHIP OF TOLERANCE | An "I" in dignity and a "we" in tolerance

-event: Opening of the Ship of Tolerance in the Brückenkopfpark Jülich
+event: Opening of the Ship of Tolerance in the Brückenkopfpark Jülich.
 event_url: https://www.herzog-magazin.de/nachrichten/top-themen/ein-ich-in-wuerde-und-ein-wir-in-toleranz/

 location: Brückenkopfpark Jülich